 Online Crimes: Threats

-Threats that a reasonable individual would take seriously are not considered free speech and are not considered protected speech.
+From the legal perspective, threats that a reasonable individual would take seriously are not considered free speech and are not considered protected speech.
 Florida Statute 836.10 states:

 Written threats to kill or do bodily injury; punishment.— Any person who writes or composes and also sends or procures the sending of any letter, inscribed communication, or electronic communication, whether such letter or communication be signed or anonymous, to any person, containing a threat to kill or to do bodily injury to the person to whom such letter or communication is sent, or a threat to kill or do bodily injury to any member of the family of the person to whom such letter or communication is sent commits a felony of the second degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.